Is It Safe To Eat Calamari During Pregnancy?

 • Avoid eating deep-fried calamari.
 Deep frying reduces its nutritional value as well as adds unhealthy saturated fats, which may contribute to excessive weight gain.

-• Eat steamed or sautéed calamari so that the nutrients are intact, and it is easy on your digestive system.
+• Steam, grill, or sautée calamari so that the nutrients are intact and it is easy on your digestive system.

-• Make calamari at home with fresh vegetables and all the ingredients that can make the dish tasty for you.
+• Bake calamari with fresh vegetables and other healthy ingredients that can make the dish tasty.

 • Sauté calamari in green salads to make a delightful snack.